It happens to me all of the time.

 I guess the same thing could apply for any ‘snack’ you like – popcorn, crisps, chocolate…

-I was driving along in the car on my way back from the DIY store – I’d just bought some materials to build my daughter a surprise bedroom (I came back from France earlier than the rest of the family saying I needed to work on the website & some e-course stuff but in actual fact for the last 4 days I have been building a ‘surprise’ bedroom for my daughter so she doesn’t have to share with her brother anymore) – anyways, because I hadn’t eaten all day I bought a large bag of salted peanuts at the petrol station and ate those with a bottle of sparkling water.
+I was driving along in the car on my way back from the DIY store – I’d just bought some materials to build my daughter a surprise bedroom (I came back from France earlier than the rest of the family saying I needed to work on the website but in actual fact for the last 4 days I have been building a ‘surprise’ bedroom for my daughter so she doesn’t have to share with her brother anymore) – anyways, because I hadn’t eaten all day I bought a large bag of salted peanuts at the petrol station and ate those with a bottle of sparkling water.

 The first mouthful was delicious.
 I was a little hungry so these satisfied my hunger and hit the spot in terms of taste too (I like peanuts plus on my heavily modified version of the slow-carb diet, I’m ‘allowed’ to eat them).